-As noted previously, the amount of parkland necessary to achieve the Town's s Parkland Target to match its 2031 growth projection will be substantial.
+The amount of parkland necessary to achieve the Town-wide Active Parkland Target to match its 2031 growth projection is substantial.
 This reality may require that the Town consider accepting off-site parkland dedication for non-traditional parkland typologies.
-These off-site dedications should not be traditional suburban or urban park typologies, requiring a park type that is more ecologically appropriate in those contexts.
+These off-site dedications may not necessarily be traditional suburban or urban park typologies, requiring a park type that is more ecologically appropriate in some contexts.

-Recommendation 8: It is recommended that the Town consider amending its Official Plan and its park planning and design documents to incorporate the following Eco Park typology into the parkland hierarchy for implementation through municipal acquisition and/or off-site parkland dedications:
+Recommendation 8: It is recommended that the Town consider amending its Official Plan and its park planning and design documents to incorporate an Eco Park typology into the parkland hierarchy for implementation through municipal acquisition and/or off-site parkland dedications: